WebediaGaming/react-nexus/API.md

 inside a `Dispatcher` to update the store.
 Components must not use this method directly.

 #### `R.Store.createHTTPStore(): Function(Object http): new HTTPStore`
-Returns a new `HTTPStore` constructor (a Function which returns a HTTPStore instance when called with `new`).
+Returns a new `HTTPStore` constructor (a Function which returns an HTTPStore instance when called with `new`).
 An `HTTPStore` implements the `Store` API, and is meant to represent a read-only remote store, eg. list of users, of pages, etc.
 The returned constructor expects an `http` argument, which must implement: